Kalinka Bamberski’s Death: Who Was Behind Her Tragic End?

 Moreover, Dieter later contradicted himself by insisting he’d given the cobalt-iron injection to the 14-year-old to treat an anemic condition rather than to help her tan in the summer.
 He even claimed to have given her a sleeping pill that night before ultimately (in 1997) being convicted of drugging and raping a 16-year-old patient in his office, only raising further suspicions.
 By this point, following intense efforts by Kalinka’s father, Dieter was tried in absentia in France (in 1995), but the European Court of Human Rights overturned the guilty verdict of involuntary manslaughter in 2001.

 Therefore, in fear of the statute of limitations, Kalinka’s father, André Bamberski, soon took matters into his own hands and orchestrated Dieter’s abduction from Germany to France in 2009.
-His means were unquestionably wrong, but he was successful because the doctor was not returned to his homeland later on; instead, he stood an actual trial in connection to the teen’s case.
+His means were unquestionably wrong, but he was successful because the doctor did not return to his homeland later on; instead, he stood an actual trial in connection to the teen’s case.
 With the prosecutors’ argument that he drugged his stepdaughter to rape her and different women coming forward to testify to his several sexual assaults over the years, Dieter was convicted.

 In October 2011, Dr. Dieter Krombach was sentenced to 15 years behind bars for “bodily harm leading to the unintentional death” of Kalinka Bamberski.
 However, in his mid-80s, he was granted early release in February 2020 for medical reasons, only to pass away back in Germany in September.